cfillion/reapack.com/source/user-guide.html.md

 #### Install new packages when synchronizing

-Enabling this makes *Synchronize packages* install every new packages in the enabled repositories in addition to fetching updates.
+Enabling this makes *Synchronize packages* install every new package in the enabled repositories in addition to fetching updates.
 This setting can also be tweaked on a per-repository basis (see [Manage repositories](#manage-repositories)).

 #### Enable pre-releases globally (bleeding edge)

 Use this mode to enable updates from a stable version to a pre-release.
 You can always manually select and install pre-releases from the *Package Browser* without having to enable this.

 #### Prompt to uninstall obsolete packages